 The ALJ will also instruct the interpreter not to add personal comments to either the questions or the answers.

 The ALJ should not use idiomatic or slang expressions when questioning hearing participants.

 If the ALJ determines that the claimant or the witness is having difficulty understanding the interpretation, or the claimant or the witness objects to the interpretation, the ALJ must determine whether the claimant is receiving a full and fair hearing.

-If the ALJ concludes that the claimant is receiving a full and fair hearing, the ALJ must note the claimant's or witness's objections on the record, proceed with the hearing and address the objections in the decision.
+If the ALJ concludes the claimant is receiving a full and fair hearing, the ALJ will note the objection on the record, proceed with the hearing, and address the objection in the decision.

-If the ALJ concludes that the claimant is not receiving a full and fair hearing, the ALJ must adjourn or postpone the hearing until the services of an acceptable interpreter are obtained.
+If the ALJ concludes the claimant is not receiving a full and fair hearing, the ALJ will adjourn or postpone the hearing until the services of an acceptable interpreter are obtained.
 (Depending on the circumstances, the ALJ may adjourn temporarily to call TIS and request a telephone interpreter).